OpenDroneMap/WebODM/README.md

 Cannot access WebODM using Microsoft Edge on Windows 10 | Try to tweak your internet properties according to [these instructions](http://www.hanselman.com/blog/FixedMicrosoftEdgeCantSeeOrOpenVirtualBoxhostedLocalWebSites.aspx)
 Getting a `No space left on device` error, but hard drive has enough space left | Docker on Windows by default will allocate only 20GB of space to the default docker-machine.
 You need to increase that amount.
 See [this link](http://support.divio.com/local-development/docker/managing-disk-space-in-your-docker-vm) and [this link](https://www.howtogeek.com/124622/how-to-enlarge-a-virtual-machines-disk-in-virtualbox-or-vmware/)
 Cannot start WebODM via `./webodm.sh start`, error messages are different at each retry | You could be running out of memory.
 Make sure you have enough RAM available.
 2GB should be the recommended minimum, unless you know what you are doing
+While running WebODM with Docker Toolbox (VirtualBox) you cannot access WebODM from another computer in the same network. | As Administrator, run `cmd.exe` and then type `"C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" controlvm "default" natpf1 "rule-name,tcp,,8000,,8000"`

 Have you had other issues?
 Please [report them](https://github.com/OpenDroneMap/WebODM/issues/new) so that we can include them in this document.